DavidLapous/multipers/README.md

 [Mathieu Carrière](https://www-sop.inria.fr/members/Mathieu.Carriere/) (Sliced Wasserstein)<br>

 ## Contributions
 Feel free to contribute, report a bug on a pipeline, or ask for documentation by opening an issue.<br>
+In particular, if you have a nice example or application that is not taken care in the documentation (see the ./docs/notebooks/ folder), please contact me to add it there.